J-K: Two arrested in connection with Srinagar grenade attack | www.lokmattimes.com

 J-K: Two arrested in connection with Srinagar grenade attack

-Lakshya Sharma, SP South, Srinagar said, "On March 6, information was received about grenade attack near Amira Kadal Bridge.
+Lakshya Sharma, Superintendent of Police (SP) South, Srinagar said, "On March 6, information was received about grenade attack near Amira Kadal Bridge.
 The case was registered.
 It caused 38 injuries, including 36 civilians.
 Later two injured civilians succumbed to their injuries.
 Superintendent of police (SSP) Srinagar, Srinagar Rakesh Balwal formed an SIT.
 Two accused arrested."

 The police further said that the Special Investigation Team (SIT) employed modern means of investigation and based on the technical evidence like minute frame by frame analysis of the CCTV footages of the scene of the crime, footages of CCTVs in the whole of Srinagar city, Cell Tower dump analysis, IP dump analysis, the recreation of the crime scene and by examination of some eye-witnesses.